pololu/pololu-usb-avr-programmer-v2/BUILDING.md

 You should now be able to run the command-line utility by running `pavr2cmd` in your shell, and you should be able to start the graphical configuration utility by running `pavr2gui`.

+## Uninstalling

+In order to uninstall this library, open a terminal and navigate to the build folder within this source code project using `cd` and enter the following command:

+    sudo make uninstall